kvarak/dnd/docs/_Classes/warlock.md

 | Silver | Cold |  15 ft. cone |
 | White | Cold | 15 ft. cone |

 You gain a breath weapon based on the heritage of your patron, which you may use as an ***action*** on your turn.
 This breath weapon targets all creatures in its listed area (starting from your location).
 Targets  must make a Dexterity saving throw against your spell save DC, or a Constitution saving throw instead if your patron's damage type is cold or poison.

 If a creature fails this saving throw, it takes damage of your patron's damage type, equal to your warlock level + your Intelligence modifier, or half this amount if it succeeds on the saving throw.

 Once you use this ability, you must take a short rest before you can use it again.

 ### Dragonscales
-Starting at 6th level, you can call upon the scales of your patron to burst forth in patches upon your body, protecting you from harm.
+You can call upon the scales of your patron to burst forth in patches upon your body, protecting you from harm.
 As a ***reaction*** when you are hit by an attack, you may extend your dragonscales and add your Intelligence modifier to your AC until the beginning of your next turn.
 This bonus to AC also applies against the attack that triggered this ability, and may cause the triggering hit to instead become a miss.

 Once you have used this ability, you may not use it again until you have completed a short rest.

 ### Blood of Dragons
-Starting at 10th level, you gain resistance to the damage type associated with your draconic patron, as selected in your Breath of the Ancients feature.
+Gain resistance to the damage type associated with your draconic patron, as selected in your Breath of the Ancients feature.

 If you are included in the area of a spell or feature effect that deals damage, and you succeed on a saving throw imposed by that spell or effect, you become enraged with the fury of your patron.
 While enraged, the first attack you make before the end of your next turn deals 2d6 additional damage of your patron's damage type.

 ### Draconic Apotheosis
-Once you reach 14th level, you can assume the form of an aspect of your draconic patron for up to a minute.
+You can assume the form of an aspect of your draconic patron for up to a minute.
 You may sprout horns, grow scales, gain burning draconic eyes, and take on other features directly reminiscent of your draconic lord.

 You can transform on your turn using a ***bonus action***, which grants the the following abilities:

-- Webbed dragon wings sprout from your back, granting you a flying speed of 60 feet.
+- Webbed dragon wings sprout from your back, granting you a flying speed of 60 ft.
-- As a ***bonus action*** on your turn, you may level your draconic gaze at a creature within 60 feet of you.
+- As a ***bonus action*** on your turn, you may level your draconic gaze at a creature within 60 ft.
 This creature must make a Wisdom saving throw against your spell save DC or become frightened of you for one minute.
 A creature affected by this repeats this save at the end of each of its turns, and a creature that saves against this effect is immune to it for 24 hours.
 - The damage caused by your Breath of the Ancients increases by 10, and the damage dice from your Blood of Dragons feature increase from 2d6 to 2d12.

 Once you have used this ability, you may not use it again until you complete a long rest.

 ### Patron Invocations
 The following invocations are granted by the Ancient Dragon to its warlocks.